 Minnesota finished 2013 with the No. 37 rushing offense in the nation (fifth in the Big Ten), having run the ball 586 times for 2,538 yards.
 That was the first time the Gophers produced more than 2,000 rushing yards in a season since 2006.

 In addition to helping restore Minnesota's rushing attack, the offensive line, under the watchful eye of Limegrover, has been disciplined the last two years.
 In 2013, it committed only 13 penalties.
 In 2014, Minnesota’s opponents accepted just 11 penalties against offensive linemen.

 Limegrover has been on head coach Jerry Kill's staff since 1999.
-He began his coaching career in 1991 at the University of Chicago, where he coached the tight ends in 1991, the offensive line in 1992, became offensive coordinator in 1993 and interim head coach in 1994.
+He began his coaching career at the University of Chicago, where he coached the tight ends in 1991, the offensive line in 1992, became offensive coordinator in 1993 and interim head coach in 1994.
 Limegrover then moved on to a graduate assistant position at Northwestern for two seasons.
-He was the offensive line coach and run game coordinator at Ferris State in 1997 and 1998.
+He was then the offensive line coach and run game coordinator at Ferris State in 1997 and 1998.

-In addition to the team rankings, Limegrover's NIU offense produced the No. 1 rusher in the MAC for two conseuctive seasons.
-Chad Spann currently averaged just less than 100 yards per game and ranked No. 19 in the nation in rushing as a senior in 2010.
+In addition to the team rankings, Limegrover's NIU offense produced the No. 1 rusher in the MAC for two consecutive seasons.
+Chad Spann averaged just less than 100 yards per game and ranked No. 19 in the nation in rushing as a senior in 2010.
 Spann was a two-time first-team All-MAC selection and was chosen as the league's most valuable player in 2010.

 During his three seasons at Northern Illinois, Limegrover's offensive linemen earned All Mid-American Conference recognition seven times, including 2010 first-team selections Scott Wedige and Trevor Olson.